piksels-and-lines-orchestra/plo/worklog.md

 =============================

 Jon downloaded and built Inkscape.
 Created git repository for it and pushed to PLO repository.
+No implementation of the PLO event protocol yet.
-Together we wrote a SuperCollider OSC reciever test.
+Together we wrote a SuperCollider OSC reciever test, and played with triggering simple musical patterns.

 Friday, 9th
 ===============================

-* Implement event protocol also in: Inkscape [Jon]
-* Develop a simple test scenario/case for the sonification server.
-* Try out test scenario with the different technologies.
-Pure Data, CSound, SuperCollider
-* Decide on which sonification technology to use.

-* Meeting with Elisabeth starting at 16.00
-* Update website together with Elisabeth
-* Provide Gisle with information about the Piksel performance/presentation
+Jon researched some papers and books on musical cognition, perception and emotional impact.
+Ordered a few for reading after the Piksel festival, and before the Future Tools Conference performance.

+More playing around with SuperCollider.
+Brendan implemented some Steve Reich-styled progressions, and Jon made it so that these respond to changes coming in over OSC.
+Ran into many gotyahs in the SuperCollider languages while trying to exploit some of the more powerful constructs and objects.
+More or less decided on SC now?

+Had meeting with Elisabeth starting at 16.00.
+Updated the website with new basic information about the project.
+Should be an OK basis for the Piksel program and translation into Norwegian for initial dissemination.

 Saturday, 10th
 ===============================